 submission of evaluation report to ITU-R.

-– Activities as an Independent Evaluation Group:
+– Activities as an IEG:

 coordination and cooperation with other Evaluation Groups; ITU-R WP 4B and other Evaluation Groups.

 – Study and analysis on evaluation for satellite IMT

 SatComForum was registered as an IEG for the evaluation of satellite IMT-2020 candidate technologies in January 2024.
 The evaluation tasks for satellite IMT-2020 were conducted by SatComForum, which gathered opinions from twenty-one members.
 These participants represent a diverse range of entities, including manufacturers, service providers, universities and research institutions.
 The URL for the SatComForm is: